4paradigm/OpenMLDB/docs/en/deploy/conf.md

 ```
 ##### `yarn/yarn-cluster` Mode

-`yarn` and `yarn-cluster` is the same mode, where Spark tasks execute on the Yarn cluster.
+`yarn` and `yarn-cluster` are the same mode, where Spark tasks execute on the Yarn cluster.
 The configuration items are:

 - **Before starting TaskManager**, configure environment variable `HADOOP_CONF_DIR` to Hadoop and Yarn configuration directory.
 The directory should include `core-site.xml` and `hdfs-site.xml` for hadoop, and `yarn-site.xml` for Yarn.
 For more details, refer to [Spark documentation](https://spark.apache.org/docs/3.2.1/running-on-yarn.html#launching-spark-on-yarn).